 Younger children with sickle cell anemia have attacks of abdominal pain.

-Tests commonly performed to diagnose and monitor patients with sickle cell anemia include:
+Tests commonly done diagnose and monitor patients with sickle cell anemia include:

 The goal of treatment is to manage and control symptoms, and to limit the number of crises.
-Patients with sickle cell disease need ongoing treatment, even when they are not having a painful crisis.
-It is best to receive care from health care providers and clinics that take care of many patients with sickle cell anemia.
+People with sickle cell disease need ongoing treatment, even when not having a crisis.

 Treatment for a sickle cell crisis includes: